bnb-chain/community-contributions/bsc-wishlist-dapp.md

 ### Main Objectives/Goals:

-1. Improve the ecosystem of identitiy service on the BSC chain.
+1. Improve the ecosystem of identity service on the BSC chain.
 2. Promote the innovative applications based on the identity service.

 ### Challenge Description: